How to enable Zendesk AI: A practical guide

 Expert Verified

-So, you’re looking into switching on the AI features in Zendesk.
-Good call.
-You’re probably trying to automate away some of those repetitive tickets, get answers to customers faster, and generally make life easier for your support team.
-On paper, Zendesk AI promises all of that, with a bunch of tools baked right into the platform you already use.
+So, you're looking into switching on the AI features in Zendesk.
+It’s a smart move.
+You’re likely looking to automate repetitive tickets, get answers to customers faster, and provide a more seamless experience for your support team.
+Zendesk AI provides a powerful, industry-leading suite of tools baked right into the platform you already trust.

-This guide will walk you through what Zendesk AI actually is, the steps you’ll need to take to get it running, and a frank look at what it does well (and what it doesn’t).
-We’ll also cover a more flexible way to bring AI into your Zendesk setup without having to completely overhaul how you work.
+This guide will walk you through what Zendesk AI actually is, the steps to get it running, and a balanced look at its impressive capabilities.
+We'll also cover how tools like eesel AI can act as a flexible addition to your Zendesk setup to help you meet unique requirements.

 What is Zendesk AI?

-First things first, let’s clear up what we’re talking about.
-Zendesk AI isn’t one single thing; it’s more like a family of features and add-ons designed to help with customer service.
-The main players you’ll be dealing with are AI Agents and Copilot.
+First things first, let's clear up what we're talking about.
+Zendesk AI is a sophisticated family of features and add-ons designed to empower customer service teams.
+The main components you'll be using are AI Agents and Copilot.

 -

-Zendesk AI Agents: Think of these as your frontline bots, meant to solve customer problems on their own.
-They dig through your help center articles to come up with replies for messaging, email, and web forms.
-Zendesk has two flavors: "Essential" (which comes with Suite plans) for basic Q&A, and "Advanced" (a paid add-on) for bots that can handle more back-and-forth conversation.
+Zendesk AI Agents: These act as your frontline support, designed to assist customers efficiently.
+They utilize your help center articles to provide accurate replies across messaging, email, and web forms.
+Zendesk offers tiered options: "Essential" (included in Suite plans) for core Q&A, and "Advanced" (an add-on) for more complex, conversational interactions.

 -

-Zendesk Copilot: This is an AI sidekick for your human agents, and it’s also a paid add-on.
-It lives inside the agent’s workspace and helps by summarizing tickets, suggesting replies, or even changing the tone of a comment to be more friendly or formal.
-The idea is to help your team work faster, not to replace them.
+Zendesk Copilot: This is a powerful AI assistant for your human agents.
+It lives right inside the agent workspace and helps by summarizing tickets, suggesting replies, or adjusting the tone of a comment.
+It’s a great tool for helping your team maintain a high standard of service while working efficiently.

 -

-Intelligent Triage: This feature works behind the scenes to automatically categorize incoming tickets based on what the customer wants, their language, and even their sentiment.
-It’s what helps power the routing and some automated replies, but it’s only as good as the AI’s ability to understand your customers’ specific requests.
+Intelligent Triage: This feature works behind the scenes to automatically categorize incoming tickets based on customer intent, language, and sentiment.
+This helps ensure tickets are routed to the right place quickly and accurately.

 How to enable Zendesk AI